SEARCH

 Eco-Friendly Product Checklist

-When choosing any product for sustainability, look at the entire cycle from production to disposal:
+When choosing any product for a lower carbon footprint, look at the entire cycle from production to disposal:

 • Is it sustainable?
 Does it use materials that deplete or destroy natural resources?